elijahwalkerrr/cp1404practicals/README.md

 Name: Elijah Walker,
 Currently Enrolled In: Engineering (Electrical),

-The repository was created to display the python practices learnt throughout the subject, w ith new skills being displayed each week.
+The repository was created to display the python practices learnt throughout the subject, with new skills being displayed each week.

 ### Lessons Learnt On Clean Code
 1. Writing clean and meaningful variable/function names to make code self-explanatory.